Global Assessment of Nuclear Data Requirements

 An IAEA Nuclear Data Section Data Development Project

-Overview
+Overview of GANDR

 In judging the adequacy of the nuclear data used as input to design-relevant neutron transport calculations, one finds that there is a very complex relationship between the accuracy of the input data and the accuracy of the calculated results.